Miracle Man: Later appearances

+Thing and Ghost Rider team up against Miracle Man, who has once again overpowered the Silent Ones to escape prison.
+After Ghost Rider proves immune to his powers, and the Thing blinds him with a handful of sand, he is reclaimed by the Silent Ones.
+He subsequently appears in The Defenders, having taken refuge in a monastery after the Silent Ones gave him amnesia.
+He regains his memories and powers, and steals the "Darksoul" from Daimon Hellstrom, who had traveled to the monastery on a personal quest for meaning.
+Now professing a desire to help others, Miracle Man transports himself and the Defenders to the poverty-stricken island of Java, which he attempts to turn into a paradise.
+When a blind man refuses to give up his affliction, considering it a divine gift, Miracle Man is overcome by rage and turns again to violence.
+Hellstrom regains control over the Darksoul and Miracle Man loses his powers.

-In subsequent appearances, the Miracle Man escapes the Silent Ones' imprisonment and attempts to become an ally to the Defenders before returning to evil and being killed by the Scourge of the Underworld.
+Miracle Man embarks on a mission to regain his powers.
+While aiding the Rhino in a fight against the Thing, Miracle Man is shot and killed by the Scourge of the Underworld.
 (Note: The story of the Scourge hunting supervillains crossed over into most Marvel titles, each of which would usually depict a single villain's unexpected execution by the Scourge without elaboration or explanation.
 The vigilante's main story was featured in Captain America.)

-The Hood later resurrects him using Dormammu's powers to help eliminate the Punisher.
+Miracle Man is later among the eighteen criminals, all murdered by the Scourge, who are resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
+He battles the Punisher while posing as a member of the Avengers, and escapes after the fight.

 Powers and abilities

-The Miracle Man is a master hypnotist, able to mesmerize others with his glance and then, induce wild hallucinations onto anyone he wishes.
+The Miracle Man is a master hypnotist, able to mesmerize others with his glance and then, induce hallucinations onto anyone he wishes.
 He can cast a variety of illusions to make those under his influence would see, hear, touch, and even taste or smell their effects.
 Later, he developed the ability to rearrange various forms of matter by thought.
-These powers were lost, thanks to the Defenders.